Sickle cell anaemia can cause a wide range of symptoms, although not everyone with the condition will experience all of the symptoms.

 - seizures (fits)

-If your child develops any of the above symptoms, immediately phone your GP for advice.
-If this is not possible, take your child to your local accident and emergency (A&E) department.
+Contact your GP immediately if your child develops any of the above symptoms.
+If this isn't possible, take your child to your local accident and emergency (A&E) department.

 You can take them by car if they are well enough to travel.
-However, if this is not the case, dial 999 and ask for an ambulance.
+However, if this isn't the case, dial 999 to request an ambulance.

-It is very important when requesting an ambulance or visiting A&E that you inform all ambulance, medical and nursing staff that your child has sickle cell anaemia.
-This is so that they are aware of the potentially serious nature of your child’s condition.
+It's very important when requesting an ambulance or visiting A&E that you inform all ambulance, medical and nursing staff that your child has sickle cell anaemia.
+This will ensure that they're aware of the potentially serious nature of your child’s condition.